 The knee is one of the two most important joints for generating real power and speed in weightlifting( the other being the hip).
 It’s not a complicated task to observe that the knee, being a less mobile joint, acts as an engine when talking about generating the speed and power in the cleans and jerks, the snatches, and squats( of course) but even in variations of the push presses.

 Assessing the Knee

-By its simple nature, at the knee joint there are a limited number of movement patterns that occur, the most important ones being the two sagital movements, flexion and extension.
-At the knee there is some slight rotation involved( internal and external rotation of the tibia – or lateral and medial rotation -) but we won’t go in detail as it is minimal and with the exercises that were listed in the last article you can have a slight impact on this too.
+By its simple nature, at the knee joint, there are a limited number of movement patterns that occur, the most important ones being the two sagittal movements, flexion, and extension.
+At the knee, there is some slight rotation involved( internal and external rotation of the tibia – or lateral and medial rotation -) but we won’t go into detail as it is minimal and with the exercises that were listed in the last article you can have a slight impact on this too.

 Flexion of the knee is the action in which you bring your tibia and fibula closer to your femur.
-This is a crucial movement not just for force production but for mobility aswell, as getting into deep catching positions will require you to have really good tolerance to knee flexion.
+This is a crucial movement not just for force production but for mobility as well, as getting into deep catching positions will require you to have a really good tolerance to knee flexion.

 The prone knee bend test( PKBT) is used to assess the flexion range of motion( FROM) at the knee.

 You will need another person for this test besides yourself.
 The one that is assessed is asked to lay in a prone position( facing down, on his/her stomach), on the ground/table.
 The one that assesses will now passively flex the calf on the thigh of the one that is tested, slowly, with the goal of touching the heel on the bum.
 First we test one leg and then we test the other, as there can be slight differences because of the dominant leg and/or previous injuries or just plain and simple mobility discrepancies between the two legs.

 The standard will be of course to touch the heel on the bum but if you are shy of 4-5 cm of that you are really ok in terms of knee flexion.